Jeremiah Minard was born in about 1841 in the mountains of Preston County, VA (later WV), the son of Burket and Susan (Hartzell) Minerd.

 The next days were filled with bloody back and forth charges.
 Wrote Palmer, for five days the 38th "was constantly in the rifle-pits, under a fire that never ceased by night or day -- first on the right, then on the left, then at the front; and everywhere it sustained its reputation for valor and efficiency.
 The ground between the lines of the contending armies was strewn with dead and dying soldiers of either side, but so incessant and so hot was the firing that it was certain death attempt to reach them."

-Grant ordered one final assault which failed, which he always regretted.
-Then on June 11, the 48th New York was ordered to stay put as the bulk of Union forces marched away.
-Many in the regiment felt they might be sacrificed for the greater good of the army.
-But they survived the ordeal and finally were evacuated two days later.
-Wrote Palmer, "Nothing in the history of the war was finer than the holding of the lines at Cold Harbor during the change of base by Grant's army.
-It only could have been accomplished by veteran soldiers in the highest stages of discipline."
+High praise indeed for Jeremiah and his New Yorkers.
+He somehow again was not harmed in this series of terrible, horrible battles, considered the "fiercest" of those during Grant's Overland Campaign against Lee.
 Harvard President Drew Gilpin Faust, in her bestseller This Republic of Suffering: Death and the American Civil War, called Cold Harbor and the earlier Malvern Hill "profligate squandering of lives."
 Ironically, Jeremiah had fought in both battles, on both sides.

-From there, Grant's plan was to capture the town of Petersburg.
-From June 30 to July 30, 1864, Jeremiah's regiment was part of an extended siege of Petersburg, with trenches dug by Union forces ringing east and south of town.
-While at Petersburg on Aug.
-11, Jeremiah suffered a serious wound to his right hand when his musket exploded, resulting in the amputation of his thumb and damage to the forefinger.
-(This battle also has been referred to in Palmer's History as "Strawberry Plains.")
-After his third wound, he was sent to the U.S. Army General Hospital at Fortress Monroe, VA.
+From Cold Harbor, Grant's plan was to capture Petersburg which if successfuly would leave Richmond unprotected.
+From June 30 to July 30, Jeremiah's regiment was part of an extended siege, with trenches dug by Union forces ringing east and south of town.
+On Aug.
+11, at nearby Strawberry Plains, he suffered a serious wound to his right hand when his musket exploded, resulting in the amputation of his thumb and damage to the forefinger.
+After this third wound, he was sent to the U.S. Army General Hospital at Fortress Monroe, VA.
 He then was transferred to the U.S. Army General Hospital in Newark, New Jersey, remaining there until September 1864.

 While convalescing in Newark, on Aug.
 30, 1864, the 23-year-old Jeremiah did something that may have been spur-of-the-monent, given the transient nature of his existence.
 He married 26-year-old Susan Hunt (1837-1882), daughter of Joseph Hunt.
 Susan was four years older than her husband and a native Pennsylvanian.
 How they met during such a short stay is lost to history.
 On their New Jersey marriage license, he gave his middle initial as "W."